Professional Career Opportunities - Job Title Details

 Natural and Physical Sciences

 Biologists perform professional biological conservation work to protect, manage, and restore New York State's fish, wildlife, and marine species, and these species' habitats.
 Employees develop scientific expertise within the covered areas; apply general theories and principles of resource management to particular situations; evaluate ecological conditions and data; make recommendations; author various written products; interact with the public; perform administrative functions related to the area of purview; and may supervise subordinate staff.
 All positions exist within parenthetic titles that designate specialization in a certain area.
 Employees within the "Ecology" parenthetic focus on reviewing, and coordinating and assessing others' review of, impact and risk assessments for various projects and disturbances impacting fish and wildlife habitats; and undertake or recommend appropriate actions, such as mitigation plans, accordingly.
-These positions primarily are located in the New York State Department of Environmental Conservation, and may work at a central office or regional offices.

 Trainees will receive a combination of structured training, on-the-job training, and/or practical job performance to gain the knowledge and experience necessary to function at the full performance level.